-The records generated by the process procedures will be examined weekly for indications of 14 process changes or limits being exceeded that would change the hazardous constituents 15 identified in the waste stream or add relevant prohibited materials.
-If these changes are 16 discovered, the Permittees will notify NMED and will not manage, store or dispose the waste 17 stream until a follow-up sample of process waste is collected and analyzed to assess whether 18 the container contents are within those identified on the WSPF.
-If the second analysis is not 19 consistent with the WSPF information, all waste containers in question will be segregated and a 20 WSPF and waste generation procedures/bounds will be established.
-Records of that analysis 21 will be available for examination by the auditors and will be provided to NMED upon request.
-If 22 records of the analysis are not available, the Permittees will not accept the waste stream at the 23 WIPP facility for disposal.
-If a generator/storage site changes a process but determines that 24 increased sampling is not required because the change will not affect waste generated by that 25 process, the Permittees and NMED shall be notified in the form of a memorandum to the DOE's 26 Carlsbad Field Office (CBFO) Waste Characterization Manager.
-The Permittees shall concur 27 with the decision to not increase the sampling frequency before any additional waste from that 28 process is shipped, and NMED will be notified of the Permittees' decision.
-29
+The records generated by the process procedures will be examined weekly for indications of 20 process changes or limits being exceeded that would change the hazardous constituents 21 identified in the waste stream or add relevant prohibited materials.
+If these changes are 22 discovered, the Permittees will notify NMED and will not manage, store or dispose the waste 23 stream until a follow-up sample of process waste is collected and analyzed to assess whether 24 the container contents are within those identified on the WSPF.
+If the second analysis is not 25 consistent with the WSPF information, all waste containers in guestion will be segregated and a 26 WSPF and waste generation procedures/bounds will be established.
+Records of that analysis 27 will be available for examination by the auditors and will be provided to NMED upon request.
+If 28 records of the analysis are not available, the Permittees will not accept the waste stream at the 29 WIPP facility for disposal.
+If a generator/storage site changes a process but determines that 30 increased sampling is not required because the change will not affect waste generated by that 31 process, the Permittees and NMED shall be notified in the form of a memorandum to the DOE's 32 Carlsbad Field Office (CBFO) Waste Characterization Manager.
+The Permittees shall concur 33 with the decision to not increase the sampling frequency before any additional waste from that 34 process is shipped, and NMED will be notified of the Permittees' decision.
+35

-The toxicity characteristics of newly generated homogeneous solids and soils/gravel waste streams will be determined using total analysis of toxicity characteristic contaminants or TCLP.
-To determine if a waste exhibits a toxicity characteristic for compounds specified in 20.4.1.200 NMAC (incorporating 40 CFR §261, Subpart C), TCLP may be used instead of total analyses.
-The sampling methods for homogeneous solids and soil/gravel wastes are provided in Permit Attachment B1.
+- The toxicity characteristics of newly generated homogeneous solids and soils/gravel waste - 37 streams will be determined using total analysis of toxicity characteristic contaminants or TCLP. - To determine if a waste exhibits a toxicity characteristic for compounds specified in 20.4.1.200 - 39 NMAC (incorporating 40 CFR §261, Subpart C), TCLP may be used instead of total analyses.

+1 The sampling methods for homogeneous solids and soil/gravel wastes are provided in Permit 2 Attachment B1.

-- B-3d(1)(b) Sampling of Newly Generated Soils/Gravels - Newly generated soils/gravel waste will be generated primarily by remediation or - decontamination and decommissioning (D&D) activities.
-Process controls for these types of - 39 waste cannot readily be defined and, therefore, sampling cannot follow that used for newly - 40 generated homogeneous waste.
-The number of newly generated soils/gravel waste containers - to be sampled will be determined using the procedure specified in Section B-3a(2), wherein a the waste stream and whether SWB or 55-gallon drum containers will be used.
-Refer to Permit
+3 B-3d(1)(b) Sampling of Newly Generated Soils/Gravels

+Newly generated soils/gravel waste will be generated primarily by remediation or 4 decontamination and decommissioning (D&D) activities.
+Process controls for these types of 5 waste cannot readily be defined and, therefore, sampling cannot follow that used for newly 6 generated homogeneous waste.
+The number of newly generated soils/gravel waste containers 7 to be sampled will be determined using the procedure specified in Section B-3a(2), wherein a 8 statistically selected portion of the waste will be sampled.
+The generators shall estimate the 9 number of containers to be sampled within the waste stream based on the expected volume of 10 the waste stream and whether SWB or 55-gallon drum containers will be used.
+Refer to Permit 11 Attachment B2 for additional information.
+12